thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Sending-Data.md

 "type":"command","command":"get_status"}
 ```

-All messages belongs to a device, when we break down the resource URL

 When we break down the resource URL we see that `ABCD/0bee89b07a248`
-in reality is device `0bee89b07a248` in the container `ABCD`.
+in reality is Device `0bee89b07a248` in the Container `ABCD`.
 If the
-device does not exists we would get a `404 Not Found` error code in return.
+device did not exist, we would get a `404 Not Found` error code in return.

 <div class="info">
  <div class="title">Working with binary</div>
  <p>
-  When working with raw binary data we can choose to return the binary
+  When working with raw binary data we may choose to return the binary
   as raw, hexadecimal or base64 encoded.
-The result will always return
+The result will always
-  `application/octet-stream` for `Content-Type` and
+  return `application/octet-stream` for `Content-Type` and
   `Content-Transfer-Encoding` will be one of `binary`, `hex` or `base64`.
  </p>
 </div>